-Slack is our last case and one which shows that Digital Marketing efforts don’t end when the lead is converted.
+Slack shows that Digital Marketing efforts don’t end when the lead is converted.

-Slack is a team collaboration tool for enterprises, no matter their size or configuration.
-It is a complete and flexible platform focused on productivity and decision making.
+It is a team collaboration tool for enterprises, no matter their size or configuration.
+It is a complete and flexible platform focused on productivity and decision-making.

 If your business delivers a service as they do, you need to understand that you are not selling a product, but a solution.

 This is the insight that built Slack’s support around user experience.
 They have a specialized team that responds to thousands of tickets every day, helping their base not only to use the technology but to do more with it.

 The proximity to active clients results in loyalty.
 And loyalty is key to the market’s future.